 How do you even begin to visually represent this city?
-Where do you start?

-In “No Place Like Home” Jonathan Donovan explores and exposes London’s diversity through its people – their habitats and lifestyles.
+In “No Place Like Home” Jonathan Donovan explores and exposes London’s diversity through its people, their habitats and lifestyles.

-It is a slice through the heart of a huge city with a vast housing stock, that has been built and re-built over many centuries.
-And it is a city where people live, and have to live, in odd places, or wherever they can.
+It is a slice through the heart of a huge city with a vast housing stock that has been built and re-built over many centuries.
+And it is a city where people live, and have to live, in odd places – or wherever they can.

-Donovan combines each image with a short audio so that we hear the resident’s voice and their story as snatches of dialogue.
+Donovan combines each image with a short audio so we hear the resident’s voice and their story as snatches of dialogue.
 He gives a voice to the people, because this work is about them – not him.

 Each image is beautifully shot and captures the quality and patina of each homespace.
 From a home that is cluttered with personal possessions to one that has only the bare basics of homelife.
 People living up high, in the sky and down undergound.

-These are different people at different stages of life, with a past and future, with money in the bank – or not.
+These are people at different stages of life: with a past and future, with money in the bank – or not.
 People who work long hours, who share their home with strangers, who have a built a home for their families, who have inherited wealth and privilege, who suffer ill-health, or the difficulties of ageing.

-They are the same people we encounter in the street, that we work alongside, who serve us in shops, or we see on the underground, or on and from the bus.
+They are the same people we encounter in the street, that we work alongside, who serve us in shops – or we see on the underground, or on and from the bus.
 And this is where they live.
 And how it is for them.
-Because they must live somewhere – they have to sleep, leave and come back to some place they call home.
+Because they must live somewhere.
+We all sleep, leave and come back to some place we call ‘home’.